GreyZ80/Arduino-keyboard-for-TRS-80-M2/README.md

 # Arduino-keyboard-for-TRS-80-M2
 The TRS-80 Model II keyboard is rather bulky and occupies a lot of desk space.
 Sometime you even do not have a proper working keyboard.
 This project describes a solution where you use Putty running on a Windows or Linux computer connected to an Arduino as the keyboard replacement for a TRS-80 Model II.
+The models 16 and 16B use the same keyboard hardware.
+This project can also be used for the Model 12 & 6000.
+Please note that the pins on the keyboard connector of these computers are different from the Model II !!

 **Functions**